OzkanAbdullahoglu/fend-project-memory-game/README.md

 * [Bootstrap modal plugin](https://getbootstrap.com/docs/4.0/components/modal/) had been used for creating a slide down modal at the end of the game.

 ## Game Play
 This is a classic memory challenge game , you need to match all cards in the deck.
 Player rating will be decreasing 3 to 1 star up to the move counts.
 At the end of the game a popup will appear which inform the player about his/her stats.
+Game is avaliable in this [link](https://ozkanabdullahoglu.github.io/fend-project-memory-game/)

 ## Authors
 * Richard Kalehoff